Ivos-Labs/ivos-changes-report/README.md

     source=C:\IVOS-SDC\dev\workspace\projects\project-a-parent\

     JIRA-10001 Title 1
-    #The current and the next line will be ignored for starting with a hash
+    #The current and the next line will be ignored because of starting with a hash
     #JIRA-10002 Title 2
     JIRA-10003 Title 3
 ```